1.6 Evidence-based youth policy

 A 2-measurement was conducted in 2021.
 The focus of this measurement was once again the setting up and execution of youth policy as part of the strategic multiannual plan (2020-2025) of municipal authorities.
 An extensive web survey on youth policy was sent to the youth civil servants, representative of youth and chairman of the youth council of all Flemish municipalities.
 The data from this survey was complemented by three interviews with experts from the steering group and five focus groups with 28 key stakeholders.
 Just like in 2016, the role of the youth civil servant, participation of children and young people, financial youth policy and so on were the themes.

-The content of the survey is based on existing scales and explicitely aims to document several topics relevant to Flemish youth such as well-being, school wellbeing, a JOP-monitor was undertaken on a sample of 1.411 Flemish young people between 14 and 25 years old.
+The content of the survey is based on existing scales and explicitely aims to document several topics relevant to Flemish youth such as well-being, school wellbeing, leisure time participation, engagement, political participation, etc. In 2023, the fifth wave of the JOP-monitor reached 1.650 Flemish young people between 12 and 25 years old.

 Research, monitoring, data collection is the basis for a knowledge-based policy and a better insight of children and young people.
 Next to the JOP-monitor, also other research on specific themes concerning youth is executed ad hoc.

-Since 1997, the Flemish government is obligated by decree to make an impact report on draft decrees directly affecting the interests of children, persons under 18.
+Since 1997, the Flemish government is obligated by decree to make a Child and Youth Effects Report (Kind en Jongereneffectrapport) on draft decrees directly affecting the interests of children, persons under 18.
 By decree of 18 July 2008 (decree on the conduct of a Flemish youth and children's rights policy the child impact report (KER) has been extended to a child and youth impact report (JoKER).

 The JoKER is also included in the new Youth Decree (cf. article 7).
 This article mentions that with each draft decree submitted to the Flemish Parliament, a child and youth impact report, abbreviated to JoKER, is attached if the proposed decision directly affects the interests of persons under the age of 25.